-While a driver wearing the proper footwear, driving under normal conditions, can react within 0.02 seconds, a driver wearing flip-flops takes twice the amount of time to react.
+While a driver wearing the proper footwear, driving under normal conditions can react within 0.02 seconds, but a driver wearing flip-flops takes twice the amount of time to react.
 Furthermore, around one in ten of these drivers confess their sandals have become trapped under the pedals on one or more occasions.

 - Sandals with numerous straps

 - Ankle-high boots

 - Knee-high boots

 - Running and tennis shoes with thick soles